ThrowTheSwitch/Unity/docs/UnityAssertionsReference.md

 affect you:

 1. When Unity displays errors for you, it's going to pad the upper unused bits with zeros.
-2. You're going to have to be careful of assertions that perform signed operations, particularly `TEST_ASSERT_INT_WITHIN`.Such assertions might wrap your `int` in the wrong place, and you could experience false failures.
+2. You're going to have to be careful of assertions that perform signed operations, particularly `TEST_ASSERT_INT_WITHIN`.
+Such assertions might wrap your `int` in the wrong place, and you could experience false failures.
 You can always back down to a simple `TEST_ASSERT` and do the operations yourself.

 *Find The Latest of This And More at [ThrowTheSwitch.org](https://throwtheswitch.org)*